ParEVO: Synthesizing Code for Irregular Data: High-Performance Parallelism through Agentic Evolution: Methodology: The System

 \subsubsection{Seed Generation and Mutation}

 We manually authored 593 ``golden'' examples covering ParlayLib's core primitives and 20 problems from DMOJ~\cite{dmoj}.
 We then used Gemini-3-Pro (the ``Teacher'') to mutate these seeds.
 We defined three mutation operators $\mathcal{M}$: \begin{enumerate} \item \textbf{Type Mutation ($\mathcal{M}_{type}$):} Changes the underlying data type (e.g., `int' $\rightarrow$ `std::string' or custom `struct Point').
 This forces the model to learn C++ template instantiation rules. \item \textbf{Constraint Mutation ($\mathcal{M}_{cons}$):} Adds logical predicates (e.g., ``Sort only odd numbers'' $\rightarrow$ requiring a `filter' then `sort').
-This forces the composition of primitives. \item \textbf{Algorithmic Mutation ($\mathcal{M}_{algo}$):} Transforms the problem structure, e.g., converting a `reduce' problem into a `scan' (prefix sum) problem. \end{enumerate}
+This forces the composition of primitives. \item \textbf{Algorithmic Mutation ($\mathcal{M}_{algo}$):} Transforms the problem structure, e.g., converting a `reduce' problem into a `scan' (prefix sum) problem. \end{enumerate} We ran 5 passes of 10 mutations per seed, sampled from the operators $\{\mathcal{M}_{type}, \mathcal{M}_{cons}, \mathcal{M}_{algo}\}$ defined above, plus an additional 50 tasks targeting complex primitives (e.g., \texttt{parlay::delayed::filter}).
+This produced an initial pool of 29{,}700 candidates.